GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 ```

-the complete configuraiton in `"dataViewsConfig"` looks like this:
+The complete configuration in `"dataViewsConfig"` looks like this:

 <details>